 Q: I have the student health insurance.
 Will I still have to pay a fee for my visit?

 A: No, we will file all the eligible fees to Academic Health Plans.
 You may have lab fees if any lab is sent to an outside facility.

 Q: Can you draw blood for lab tests at the Campus Health Clinic?

-Q: What can a Nurse Practitioner do?
+Q: What can a Physician Assistant do?